 Warning labels on prescription bottles of Ativan clearly state that the drug should not be used with alcohol, so why do people mix the two?
 Sometimes, it happens by accident.
 For example, perhaps you go out for a few drinks during the evening.
 After getting home and feeling anxious, you might decide to take an Ativan to relax.
 Since the alcohol is still in your system, its effects will be intensified – and so will the effects of the Ativan.
-Suddenly, you feel extremely high without having meant to do so.

 What Is Ativan?